chenz16/UKF/README.md

          NIS_radar_ = Num_radar_meas_outlines/(Num_radar_meas-9);
        }

+To check if the process model align with the measurement, i calculated the NIS of radar and lidar.
+I assumed the sensing standard deviation is accurate and the process noise is something i need to tune.
+To tune those process noise standard deviation, i am able to make the RMSE within the criteria and also make NIS within 5%.

 ### Code Efficiency

 `Your algorithm should avoid unnecessary calculations.`

 The code follows the general approach of the sample code from the course material.